phpeterson-usf/maketest/README.md

     1. `foo.expected` containing the output you expect for `foo.input`
     1. `foo.rubric` containing the number of points earned when the student's `foo.actual` output matches (via `diff -i`) your `foo.expected`
+1. If your project writes output to a different file other than `stdout`, you can specify that file in the contents of `foo.altactual`

 ## How does it work?
 1. `maketest` is itself a `Makefile` and everything it does is a list of targets